 - showing impaired judgment relating to drugs

-Other signs of benzodiazepine abuse and addiction may include relationship problems, suspicious behavior, asking for money, legal troubles, and neglecting certain responsibilities at work, school, or home.
+Other signs of benzodiazepine addiction may include relationship problems, suspicious behavior, asking for money, legal troubles, and neglecting certain responsibilities at work, school, or home.

 When a person abuses benzodiazepines, they’re more likely to experience the physical symptoms, or side effects, of the drug.